littleosbook/aenix/doc/book/page_frame_allocation.md

 call some_function
 ~~~

-There is no clean way to take the address of a label directly from C. One way
+This way we get them as argument to a C funciton.
+There is no clean way to take
-to do it is to declare the label as a function and take the address of the
+the address of a label directly from C. One way to do it is to declare the
-function:
+label as a function and take the address of the function:

 ~~~ {.c}
 void kernel_virtual_start(void);